Austin City Council Approves Developer Selection for Blocks 16 and 18 in East Austin

 In September 2021, the Austin City Council adopted an EACC-authored Resolution with 16 action directives, calling for renewed investment and support in the African American Cultural Heritage District, and establishment of an East 11th Street professional cultural center/music hub.
 The proposal has been accepted by Austin Cultural Trust/AEDC and is in the pipeline to become reality.

 The Dorham Center concept was the blueprint for the Council Resolution regarding the African American Cultural Heritage District and Creative Spaces Cultural Trust.
-Read the Council's Resolution here.
+Read the Council's Resolution here and latest press release here.

 Austin Black Artists and Professional Creatives Registry